-In its 15th edition, GETXOPHOTO International Image Festival aims to use unconventional installations in the physical and digital space to explore the new meanings this idea of sharing has acquired.
-We therefore invite artists from all over the world to participate in this call with proposals that use photography, video, installation, performance, actions, digital art or any other means of visual expression.
+Getxophoto invites artists from all over the world to participate in this call by submitting proposals that explore the imagination, using photography, video, installation, performance, actions, digital art or any other means of visual expression.

 All the information must be uploaded in English.
 The entrance fee is 20€ per project.

-3 artists will benefit from (if the jury finds it convenient, the number of winners may be increased):
+3 artists (if the jury finds it convenient, the number of winners may be increased) will benefit from:

-GETXOPHOTO International Image Festival takes place in Getxo (Basque Country, Spain) during September for 14 years ago.
-The Festival brings different proposals from photographers and visual storytellers from all over the world to the city, setting a contemporary conversation about the theme proposed each year.
-It is conceived as a transmedia platform from which contemporary challenges are addressed with the aim of creating spaces for reflection and establishing a collective conversation.
+Getxophoto International Image Festival has been held in Getxo (Basque Country, Spain) for 15 years.
+The Festival brings to the city different proposals from visual artists from all over the world, establishing a contemporary conversation on the proposed theme each year.
+The Festival is conceived as a platform from which contemporary challenges are addressed with the aim of creating spaces for reflection and establishing a collective conversation.

-The Festival will celebrate its 15th year edition following an impressive artistic trajectory showcasing critically acclaimed photographers including Alessandra Sanguinetti; Martin Kollar; Martin Parr; Martin Schoeller; Nadav Kander; Naomi Harris; Phil Toledano; Juno Calypso; Marcos López; Ricardo Cases; Joy Buolamwini; Wang Qingsong; Roger Ballen; Cristina De Middel; Thomas Mailaender; Vincent Fournier; Pieter Hugo; Maija Tami; Jacques-Henri Lartigue; Paul Fusco; Simon Norfolk; Zanele Muholi; Yann Gross; Mentalgassi; Ilyes Griyeb; Randa Maroufi or Michael Wolf, among many others, in approximately 20 annual exhibitions and under the curatorial vision of Alejandro Castellote, Frank Kalero, Christian Cajoulle, Monica Allende and Jon Uriarte.
-For more information about the Festival, visit getxophoto.com.
+The Festival will celebrate its 16th edition in June 2022 and has featured critically acclaimed artists such as Alessandra Sanguinetti; Martin Kollar; Penelope Umbrico; Martin Parr; Martin Schoeller; Nadav Kander; Naomi Harris; Phil Toledano; Juno Calypso; Marcos López; Ricardo Cases; Joy Buolamwini; Wang Qingsong; Roger Ballen; Cristina De Middel; Thomas Mailaender; Mishka Henner; Pieter Hugo; Maija Tami; Jacques-Henri Lartigue; Paul Fusco; Simon Norfolk; Zanele Muholi; Yann Gross; Mentalgassi; Ilyes Griyeb; Randa Maroufi, Michael Wolf or Leonard Suryajaya, among many others.
+For more information, visit getxophoto.com

 Biography with up to 1500 characters